 TEST: Cytomegalovirus Serology Synonym: CMV, Cytomegalovirus IgG antibody Laboratory/Phone: 443-681-3938/3931 Turnaround Time: 5 business days Specimen Required: Serum Specimen identification: The specimen/sample must be properly labeled and include patient's name or unique patient/sample identifier matching the test requisition or electronic test order.
 Specimen Volume (Optimum): 2 ml.
 (Whole Blood) Specimen Volume (Minimum): 1 ml.
 (Whole Blood) Collect: Red-top vacutainer tube Form: MDH Form #4677 Serological Testing (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
 Indicate specimen type using the "Specimen Code" on form.
 Date specimen collected MUST be provided.
 Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
-Transport Conditions: Ambient temperature for specimens on the blood clot (whole blood specimens transported on ice packs are acceptable), separated serum at 2-8°C (refrigerated) or - 20°C (frozen).
-Specimens must be tested within 7 days of collection.
-If shipping is delayed beyond 7 days, serum must be frozen at -20°C and shipped on dry ice.
+Transport Conditions: Per MDH Lab Specimen Stability Study: For up to 7 days after collection transport whole blood or separated serum at 2-8°C on cold packs.
+If shipping is delayed beyond 7 days, serum must be transported at -20°C or colder and shipped on dry ice.
+WHOLE BLOOD CANNOT BE FROZEN.
 Specimen Rejection Criteria: Grossly hemolyzed, icteric, or lipemic specimens, unlabeled specimens, leaking container, insufficient volume, mismatch between labeling of specimen and test request form, specimen collected > 7 days prior to arrival without being frozen.
-Availability: Monday through Friday Results and Interpretation: POSITIVE - Presence of detectable CMV IgG antibodies.
+Availability: Monday through Friday Continued Next Page>

+Results and Interpretation: POSITIVE Presence of detectable CMV IgG antibodies.
 A positive result generally indicates either recent or past exposure to CMV.
-NEGATIVE -Absence of detectable CMV IgG antibodies.
+NEGATIVE-Absence of detectable CMV IgG antibodies.
 A negative result generally indicates that immunity has not been acquired.
 If exposure to CMV is suspected despite a negative finding, a second sample should be collected and tested no less than one or two weeks later.
-EQUIVOCAL -Immunological status cannot be assessed.
+EQUIVOCAL-Immunological status cannot be assessed.
 Please submit another sample in one to two weeks.
 Additional Information: Purpose of Test: For the detection of antibody to CMV Method: CLIA-Chemiluminescent Immunoassay Interfering Substances: Hemolysis, lipemia, icterus Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: Serologic results should not be used as a sole means for diagnosis, treatment, or for the assessment of a patient's health.
 Clinical correlation is required.